cosmos/ibc/spec/ics-3-ibc-semantics/README.md

 `Block` satisfies the followings:

 1. Blocks have one direct child
 If a blockchain has liveness, then every block in the blockchain should have its own child.
 This means the blockchain is an infinite stream of blocks, starting from its genesis.
-When the blockchain looses its liveness, this assumption is no longer satisfied thus the connections referring this chain cannot proceed.
-It makes the packet never delivered on the failed chain, so for the blocks who are sending packets to this chain, **timeout** mechanism should be applied in this case.
+When the blockchain looses its liveness, this assumption is no longer satisfied thus the packet sent to this chain will be lost.
+// timeout is not for this case, since the expiration is defined by the height of receiving chain, so if the receiving chain does not produce more block then timeout does not work.

 2. Blocks have only one direct child
 If a blockchain has deterministic safety(as opposed to probablistic safety in Nakamoto consensus), then there cannot be more than one child for each block.
 In tendermint, this assumption breakes when +1/3 validators are malicious, producing multiple blocks those are direct child of a single block and all of them are verifiable with the parent.
 It makes conflicting packets delivered from the failed chain, so for the blocks who are receiving from this chain, **fraud proof** mechanism should be applied in this case.

 3. If a block verifies another block then it is a descendant of the block Lightclient should not verify packets which is not in its chain.
 If the verifier returns true for a block that is not a descendent, it simply means that there is an error in the lightclient logic.
-However,

 4. Blocks cannot validate descentants from a block that they cannot validate
 // TODO: is this needed & is this true?

-5. Block can have a state only if it is a valid transition from the parent's(see the next paragraph)
+5. Block can have a state only if it is a valid transition from the parent's(see the next paragraph) Block cannot have a state which is not a transition from its parent.
+Since the state is only defined for IBC logic, this only means that each block are running IBC-compatible application logic(does not care about the other modules' failure, including the handlers for the packets).

-When a blockchain provides deterministic safety(no more than one child block for all block) and liveness(no less than one child block for all block), requirememtn 1 and 2 are satisfied.
-When a chain has lightclient verification method, requirement 3 is satisfied.
-When a chain violates this assumption(byzantine behaviour / consensus failure / lightclient failure), some of the above are no longer satisfied, so the connection must be halt.

 // TODO: define subcategory of verifiers that returns false for every blocks after unbonding period

+We can detect and recover from the event where these assumptions are broken from the other chain(throught the timeout and fraud proof logic), but the failed chain itself also need to be recovered and run again.
+It will be covered in **byzantine recovery strategies**.

 ## State